Carnegie Mellon University

 Resources for Faculty & Coaches

-Civic Engagement Course Syllabi Database: Search Project Pericles’ interactive database with 100+ civic engagement syllabi and modules for deliberative dialogue, voter engagement, and addressing voter suppression.
-This resource database will be helpful in looking for inspiration to see how real faculty members integrate civic engagement into their courses.
+Civic Engagement Course Syllabi Database: Search Project Pericles’ interactive database with 100+ civic engagement syllabi and modules for deliberative dialogue, voter engagement and addressing voter suppression.
+This resource provides inspiration for how real faculty members integrate civic engagement into their courses.
 The database includes examples of entire course syllabi and single modules, activities, or assignments that incorporate civic engagement into the curriculum.

-Join the Faculty Network for Student Voting Rights: The Network is comprised of a diverse group of faculty at all levels and at institutions throughout the United States.
-The Network invites any interested faculty, from teaching assistants and adjuncts to tenured professors, to join in founding nonpartisan national and state-level faculty networks to ensure student voting rights on and off-campus.
+Join the Faculty Network for Student Voting Rights: The Network is comprised of a diverse group of faculty at all levels and institutions throughout the US.
+The Network invites interested faculty, from teaching assistants and adjuncts to tenured professors, to join in founding nonpartisan national and state-level faculty networks to ensure student voting rights on and off-campus.

 CMU Named a Most Engaged Campus for Student Voting

 The Most Engaged Campuses for College Student Voting is part of ALL IN’s mission to advance voting efforts on college and university campuses across the country.
-This year’s honorees span 44 states and the District of Columbia and include a diverse group of institutions, including 94 Minority-Serving Institutions, seven HBCUs, 63 Hispanic-Serving Institutions and 68 community colleges.
+This year’s honorees span 41 states and the District of Columbia and include a diverse group of institutions, including 119 minority-serving institutions, four HBCUs, 86 Hispanic-serving institutions and 105 community colleges.
 Learn more about the All IN Campus Democracy Challenge.

-For the first time, the Campus Vote Project and NASPA designated Carnegie Mellon University a Voter Friendly Campus for the 2023-2024 year.
-CMU is among 22 universities in Pennsylvania that received this distinction for its creative ways to engage students in the voting atmosphere.
+Carnegie Mellon was again named a Voter Friendly Campus for 2025-2026.
+CMU is among 23 universities in Pennsylvania that received this distinction for its creative ways to engage students in the voting atmosphere.
 To be considered, universities must turn in their action plan and submit a final report detailing voting data statistics.
-The NASPA program was established to “help institutions develop engagement action plans that coordinate administrators, faculty, and student organizations in civic and electoral engagement.”
+The Fair Elections Center’s Campus Vote Project and NASPA established the Voter Friendly Campus Designation to “help institutions develop engagement action plans that coordinate administrators, faculty, and student organizations in civic and electoral engagement.”
 Learn more about NASPA and Voter Friendly Campuses.